Bachata (dance): History

-Often referred to in the West as "authentic / Dominican" bachata, the original social dance was created in the Dominican Republic during the 1960s and was danced only in closed position, like the bolero, often in a close embrace, often involving skin-to-skin belly-to-belly contact.
+Often referred to in the West as "Dominican" bachata, the original social dance was created in the Dominican Republic during the 1960s and was danced only in closed position, like the bolero, often in a close embrace, often involving skin-to-skin belly-to-belly contact.
 Bachata basic steps are performed by moving within a small square (side, side, forward and then tap with your toes, then side, side, back and tap).
 This step was inspired by the bolero basic step, but evolved over time to include a tap and syncopations (steps in between the beats), helping dancers express the more dynamic music being commonly played.
 The hand placement can vary according to the position of the dances, which can range from very close to open to completely open.

-Bachata is still danced today in the Caribbean and all over the world, and has been evolving for several decades.
+In the late 20th century, Bachata gained wider international recognition.
+Today, Bachata is danced in the Caribbean and all over the world, and has been evolving for several decades.
 It is increasingly danced to faster music, adding more footwork, simple turns and rhythmic free-styling with alternation between close (romantic) and open position.
 Bachata is danced with soft hip movements and a tap or syncopation (1, 2, 3, tap/syncopation).
 It can also be danced with or without bouncing (moving the body up on the beats and down again in between the beats by adding slight spring to ones legs).